Albion W. Tourgée

 Albion Winegar Tourgée (May 2, 1838 - May 21, 1905) was an American soldier, lawyer, writer, politician, and diplomat.
 Wounded in the Civil War, he relocated to North Carolina afterward, where he became involved in Reconstruction activities.
-He served in the constitutional convention and later in the state legislature.
-Tourgée was also a pioneer civil rights activist who founded the National Citizens' Rights Association and Bennett College as a normal school for freedmen in North Carolina - it has been a women's college since 1926.
+He served as a delegate to the state constitutional convention in 1868 and served six years as a judge on the Superior Court.
+Tourgée was also a pioneer civil rights activist who founded the National Citizens' Rights Association (a precursor of the NAACP) and Bennett College as a normal school for freedmen in North Carolina - it has been a women's college since 1926.
 Tourgée represented Tabitha Ann Holton in her case before the Supreme Court of North Carolina; she applied for and became the first female lawyer in North Carolina and in the Southern United States.

 An ally of African Americans since his Civil War days, later in his career Tourgée was asked to aid a committee in New Orleans that was challenging segregation on railways in Louisiana, and he was appointed the lead attorney in the landmark Plessy v.
 Ferguson (1896) case.
 The committee was dismayed when the United States Supreme Court ruled that "separate but equal" public facilities were constitutional; this enabled segregation for decades.
 Historian Mark Elliott credits Tourgée with introducing the metaphor "color blind justice" into legal discourse.

 Early life

 Historical marker in front of Albion Tourgée's boyhood home near Kingsville, Ohio; marker placed in May 2015.

 Born in rural Williamsfield, Ohio, on May 2, 1838, Tourgée was the son of farmer Valentine Tourgée and his wife Louisa Emma Winegar.
 His mother died when he was five.
 He attended common schools in Ashtabula County and in Lee, Massachusetts, where he lived for two years with an uncle.

 Tourgée entered the University of Rochester in 1859.
 He showed no interest in politics until the university attempted to ban the Wide Awakes, a paramilitary campaign organization affiliated with the Republican Party.
-Tourgée took on the administration and succeeded in reaching a compromise with the University president.
+Tourgée took on the administration and succeeded in reaching a compromise with the university president.
 Due to lack of funds, he had to leave the university in 1861, before completing his degree.
 He taught school to save money in order to return to Rochester.

 After the outbreak of the Civil War in April of the same year, Tourgée enlisted in the 27th New York Volunteer Infantry before completing his collegiate studies.
 Tourgée was awarded an A.B. degree in absentia in June 1862, as was a common practice at many universities for students who had enlisted before completing degrees.